What parents say

 Please continue to read the school newsletter each week as it contains all the important news you need, as well as key dates for assemblies and trips

-please take a look at our school improvement plan Governors SIP for parents 2017-18 NEW
+Please take a look at our school improvement plan Governors SIP for parents 2018-19

 Quality of Teaching